National Digital Mental Health Study

 • Do I need an Apple Watch to participate in this study?

-No, an Apple Watch is not required to participate in this study, but will be provided for use throughout the duration of the study.
+No, an Apple Watch is not required to participate in this study.
+An Apple Watch will be provided for use in the study; if you provide the required amount of data, you will be eligible to keep the watch at the end of the study.

-• Do I have to wear the Apple Watch on a specific wrist?
+• Do I have to wear Apple Watch on a specific wrist?

 You can choose which wrist to wear the device on, but it is important to wear the Apple Watch on the wrist chosen during set-up.
 If you change position after set-up, please update in Apple Watch app.